X

 Posting Date: / Categories: Preliminary Loss Reports, PMV-4

 Since 2016, the Army has lost an average of 34 Soldiers a year to off-duty PMV-4 mishaps.
-This mishap is the 22nd off-duty PMV-4 fatality of FY20 and less than the number of similar fatalities during the same time period last year.
+This mishap is the 26th PMV-4 fatality of FY20 and is below the number of similar fatalities during the same time period last year.
+Only make a legal U-turn if there is an unobstructed view of oncoming traffic.
+Speed limit, visibility, and the amount of space available to turn around are all factors you must consider before turning around in traffic.
+Sometimes, proceeding to the next exit, exiting and reentering the highway is your best choice.

 Posting Date: / Categories: Preliminary Loss Reports, PMV-2

-Since 2016, the Army has lost an average of 28 Soldiers a year to PMV-2 mishaps.
-This mishap is the 12th PMV-2 fatality of FY20 and below the number of fatalities for the same time period last year.
+Since FY16, the Army has lost an average of 28 Soldiers a year to PMV-2 mishaps.
+This was the sixteenth fatal off-duty PMV-2 mishap of FY20 and below the number of PMV-2 fatalities from this time last year.

 Posting Date: / Categories: Preliminary Loss Reports, Other

-Since 2016, the Army has experienced an average of 19 GMV mishaps per year.
-This mishap is the ninth GMV mishap of FY20 and below the number of similar mishaps during the same time period last year.
+Since 2016, the Army has lost an average of seven Soldiers a year to pedestrian/non-motorist mishaps.
+This mishap is the second pedestrian/non-motorist fatality of FY20 and the same number of similar fatalities during the same time period last year.

 First6970717274767778Last